kadupenuela/IMScraper/README.md

 # IMScraper
-Simple and fast website scraping tool, interfaces with DataForSEO, Ahrefs and Majestic
+Simple and fast Flask web app for website scraping using DataForSEO, Ahrefs and Majestic.
+Let's you fetch metrics important for link building SEO tasks, filtering websites that fail your tresholds.